eunomia-bpf/eunomia.dev/docs/miscellaneous/wasm-bpf-kubecon.md

 - Bi-direction ring buffer may enable high speed interprocess communition between different vm instants
 - AF_XDP for fast packet processing in Webassembly runtimes

-## conclusion
+## conclusion and takeaways

 In essence, eBPF's integration with Wasm paves the way for more sophisticated and secure system interfaces and debugging capabilities.
-As these technologies converge, we witness the emergence of a more powerful and developer-friendly platform, capable of driving innovation across diverse computing environments.
-The synergy of eBPF and Wasm is set to redefine what's possible, opening new horizons for application performance, security, and manageability.
+Here is the 5 key takeaways for this blog:

+1. eBPF and WebAssembly are powerful emerging technologies that can be combined to enhance system capabilities, but eBPF deployment has challenges related to security, manageability and complexity.
+2. Wasm-bpf provides a runtime and toolchain that allows eBPF programs to be packaged and run as lightweight Wasm modules, addressing many of eBPF's deployment challenges in containers and Kubernetes.
+3. Running eBPF programs within the secure and isolated sandbox of Wasm improves security by enabling fine-grained permissions and access controls via WASI.
+4. Wasm-bpf streamlines the development process for eBPF by enabling independent versioning of programs as OCI images and providing Kubernetes integration.
+5. Beyond just deployment, eBPF can also enhance Wasm by improving WASI access controls and enabling powerful user-space program tracing with uprobes to aid debugging.

 ## reference